Staff

 Pronouns: she/they

-Elizabeth Panetta specializes in working with people who have experienced trauma and who need extra support during times of change and adjustment.
+Elizabeth Panetta is the program coordinator for Adult Gender Health.
+They specialize in working with people who have experienced trauma and who need extra support during times of change and adjustment.
 She has extensive experience working with people from diverse backgrounds, ranging from people who are currently unhoused to recent immigrants and refugees to the United States.
 Within their practice, Elizabeth prioritizes lenses based in disability justice, decolonization, harm reduction, sex positivity, and antiracism.
 She also enjoys working with children and adolescents in exploring their own identities and mental health.
-They are trained in Level I and II Eye Movement Desensitization and Reprocessing (EMDR).
+They are a Certified Eye Movement Desensitization and Reprocessing (EMDR) therapist and are also trained in Accelerated Resolution Therapy (ART)

 Elizabeth earned their undergraduate degree in Human Services at Loyola University Chicago and their Master’s in Clinical Social Work at the University of Chicago.
 Elizabeth grew up in the Twin Cities and is excited to be back home.
-When not connecting in a therapeutic setting, they love biking to their local coffee shop, checking out new bookstores, and snuggling with cat Hazel.
+When not connecting in a therapeutic setting, they love biking to their local coffee shop, checking out new bookstores, and snuggling with their cats.

 Postdoctoral Fellows

-Randi and Fred Ettner Fellowship in Transgender Health
+Cole S. Morris, MA, Randi and Fred Ettner Fellow in Transgender Health